Clonazepam

-Clonazepam, sold under the brand names Klonopin and Rivotril, is a medication used to prevent and treat seizures, panic disorder, anxiety disorders, and the movement disorder known as akathisia.
-It is a tranquilizer of the benzodiazepine class.
+Clonazepam, sold under the brand name Klonopin among others, is a benzodiazepine medication used to prevent and treat anxiety disorders, seizures, bipolar mania, agitation associated with psychosis, obsessive–compulsive disorder (OCD), and akathisia.
+It is a long-acting benzodiazepine.
 It possesses anxiolytic, anticonvulsant, sedative, hypnotic, and skeletal muscle relaxant properties.
-It is typically taken by mouth.
-Effects begin within one hour and last between six and twelve hours.
+It is typically taken orally (swallowed by mouth) but is also used intravenously.
+Effects begin within one hour and last between eight and twelve hours in adults.

-Common side effects include sleepiness, poor coordination, and agitation.
-Long-term use may result in tolerance, dependence, and withdrawal symptoms if stopped abruptly.
+Common side effects may include sleepiness, weakness, poor coordination, difficulty concentrating, and agitation.
+Clonazepam may also decrease memory formation.
+Long-term use may result in tolerance, dependence, and life-threatening withdrawal symptoms if stopped abruptly.
 Dependence occurs in one-third of people who take benzodiazepines for longer than four weeks.
-There is an increased risk of suicide, particularly in people who are already depressed.
-If used during pregnancy it may result in harm to the fetus.
+The risk of suicide increases, particularly in people who are already depressed.
+Use during pregnancy may result in harm to the fetus.
 Clonazepam binds to GABAA receptors, thus increasing the effect of the chief inhibitory neurotransmitter γ-aminobutyric acid (GABA).